 Paying off credit card debt with a personal loan

-5 pros of using a personal loan to pay off credit card debt
+Consider the benefits and drawbacks of using a personal loan to pay off your credit cards:

 If you’re able to secure a lower interest rate on your personal loan, it will likely reduce the amount on your monthly payments.
 This will allow you to enjoy a little extra room in your budget.